Running effective meetings

 Who should attend?

 To make the decision-making or discussion as effective as possible, have only the people you need in the room.
 (Big Silicon Valley companies famously have a “Two pizzas feeds everyone” rule).
 That will keep costs to a minimum, too.

 In very general terms, research suggests 5 – 8 people to be an ideal number in order to bring in the expertise and diversity of thinking you need without incurring the ‘transaction costs’ of a larger group.
 Between them, they should have the authority, power and influence to deliver any decisions made in the meeting.

 You may want your meeting to have a social impact beyond just efficient decision-making, though, so you will need to balance the desire to include some extra people against the cost and potential detriment to effective decision-making that the extra members might bring.

 No clear picture emerges from the evidence on how long an ideal meeting should last.
 An open discussion with team members about the ideal length of time for your particular meeting is possibly the best way forward.
 Sticking to stated start and end times does increase people’s perceptions of effectiveness, though.

-There is a current fashion for keeping meetings short, sharp and to the point (eg 5 -10 minute ‘micro-meetings’; setting the default time in the organization for meetings to 15 minutes; Google’s timer clock visible in the room counting down to the meeting’s end).
+There is a current fashion for keeping meetings short, sharp and to the point (eg 5 -10 minute ‘micro-meetings’; setting the default time in the organisation for meetings to 15 minutes; Google’s timer clock visible in the room counting down to the meeting’s end).
 But these guidelines could be specifically appropriate to Silicon Valley or digitally-focussed businesses.